 Scholar-in-Residence, USC Bedrosian Center

 In support of her research, she studies community planning, the cultural economy, cultural landscapes, digital media, media arts, public space, the public realm, and comparative urbanism.
 Brettany received the 2016 John Dyckman Award for Best Dissertation for her thesis, Avoiding Middle-Class Planning 2.0: Media Arts and the Future of Urban Planning.
-Finally, she is co-editing a book (Routledge) on authenticity in community development, linking the aesthetic and social processes that constitute contemporary urban development.
+Her co-edited volume on authenticity in community development, Planning for AuthentiCITIES (Routledge) was published in summer 2018.
+In addition to her residency with the Bedrosian Center, Dr. Shannon is part-time faculty at California State University, Northridge and California State Polytechnic University, Pomona.

 - Shannon, Brettany.
 2013.
 The ‘Dubai Effect:’ The Gulf, the Art World, and Globalization.
 In V. Bharne, ed., The Emerging Asian City: Concomitant Urbanities and Urbanisms.
-New York: Routledge.
+New York, NY and London: Routledge.

 - Shannon, Brettany.
 2012.
 Cultural Economy of the City: A Literature Review.
 Policy and Practice.
 Los Angeles: Sol Price School of Public Policy.
 Online.